tonyHuinker/cdp-aws-quickstart/README.md

 ![CDP Credential Page](https://github.infra.cloudera.com/tonyh/cdp-aws-quickstart/blob/master/screenshots/credential.png?raw=true)

-- In the AWS Console (keep the CDP screen open a different tab or window), we're going to create the policy that will be used applied to the CDP role.
+- In the AWS Console (keep the CDP screen open a different tab or window), we're going to create the policy that will be applied to the CDP role.

    1. In AWS, navigate to **IAM**
    2. Click on **Policies**